arvinf07/local-tingz-frontend/README.md

 ## Installation

+Make sure to fork and clone the backend repo and start the server.
 Run `npm install` or `yarn install`.
 When that is over start the server with `npm start`.
 If you have the backend running already you would be asked to start the app on another port instead, press `y`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.